Ty Kelly: Toronto Blue Jays

-Major leagues

 New York Mets

 On November 13, 2015, Kelly signed a minor league contract with the New York Mets that included an invitation to spring training.
 The Mets promoted Kelly to the major leagues on May 23, 2016, in his eighth pro season (after 855 minor league games, and 3,063 minor league at bats), to replace an injured Lucas Duda.
 At the time, he was leading the minor leagues with a .391 batting average and a .478 on base percentage.

 Kelly made his major league debut starting at third base against the Washington Nationals on May 24.
 Kelly hit his first home run against Jameson Taillon on June 8 in Pittsburgh.
 In 2016, he had a 1.22 walks/strikeout ratio, the best in the major leagues, in 71 plate appearances.

 He played 39 games for the Mets at six different positions, batted .241/.352/.345 in 58 at bats, and got a hit in his only postseason at bat, against four-time All Star Madison Bumgarner.

 In February 2017, Kelly was outrighted to the Mets' Triple-A team and invited to major league spring training by the Mets.

 In 2017, he made the New York Mets' opening day roster, and played in one game as a pinch hitter.
-He was designated for assignment on April 8 in order to make room for pitcher Paul Sewald on the 25-man roster.
+Kelly was designated for assignment on April 8 in order to make room for pitcher Paul Sewald on the 25-man roster.